munificent/game-programming-patterns/book/double-buffer.markdown

         to swap.

-        In our comedian example, that was OK since we needed to clear the next slap state anyway&mdash; every piece of buffered state needed to be touched each frame.
+        In our comedian example, that was OK since we needed to clear the next slap state anyway -- every piece of buffered state needed to be touched each frame.
 If we don't need to otherwise touch the old buffer, there's a simple optimization we can do to get the same performance of a monolithic buffer